ossf/staff/README.md

-# operations
+# Staff
-Repository to keep track of staff operations
+Repository to keep track of staff and operations